cuzfrog/WebDriverServ/README.md

 In fact, Selenium doc states that elements may expire when window has refreshed.
 Thus useless references may pile on the server.
 Call `clean()` explicitly when needed.

-####About closure serialization and sending:
+###About closure serialization and sending:
 Failed experiments:

 1. Trying to serialize closure itself.
 Remote needs class definition.
 2. Deploy remote actor that encapsulates implementation.
 Remote needs actor definition.
 3. Use macro to extract source/AST of function, send source to remote and compile at runtime.
-Macro cannot resolve reference to source automatically.
+Macro cannot resolve references automatically.

 __Ended up with solution:__
 Define function as .scala source file in resource directory(or wherever reachable).
 Read it as pure source, and send